tokuhirom/SQL-TwoWay/README.md

 When you writing complex SQL, you should write SQL by your hand.

 And then, you got a issue: "I can't run my query on MySQL console!".
 Yes.
-A query like "SELECT \* FROM cd WHERE name=?" is not runnable on console because that contains placeholder.
+A query like `SELECT * FROM cd WHERE name=?` is not runnable on console because that contains placeholder.

 So, the solution is SQL::TwoWay.